 GP’s are in the best position to screen for mouth breathing and perform a oral check at the 4 year healthy kids check.

 Allergic rhinitis, adenoidal hypertrophy and functional mouth breathing are the commonest causes for mouth breathing.

 If you are a GP and want to learn more, YOU CAN! collective.care offers accredited GP special skills training programs for Allergy, ENT, Skin, Cosmetics and Laser for nurses, doctors and allied health professionals – industry expert training programs. firstname.lastname@example.org

 If you are a patient and want to be treated – I recommend trying the special skills Allergy/ENT Clinic at collective.care, where I work.
-Our GP’s are trained to comprehensively examine for allergies and bulk bill air allergy skin prick testing as well all the necessary checks before seeing a specialist. call 1300 325 344 for appointments in our Wollongong, Bella Vista and Edgecliff collective.care centres.
+Our GP’s are trained to comprehensively examine for allergies and bulk bill air allergy skin prick testing as well most of the necessary checks before seeing a specialist. call 1300 325 344 for appointments in our Wollongong, Bella Vista and Edgecliff collective.care centres.